PeopleMakeCulture/technical-interview-public/algorithms/4-optimizations/3-maximum-increasing-subsequence.md

 Below is a recursive solution that steps through each number, considering two possibilities: excluding it from the subsequence and including in the subsequence.
 Thus each element generates two possible paths, both of which continue on to the next element, which generates two possible paths, etc. Therefore, without memoization we would expect this to be `O(2^n)` time complexity.
 We'd definitely want to add memoization!

-Additionally, the space complexity for the dynamic approach would also be worse - remember that when we're determining the extra space that an algorithm uses, we want to also include any space that's taken up in the call stack.
+Additionally, the space complexity for the unmemoized recursive approach would also be worse - remember that when we're determining the extra space that an algorithm uses, we want to also include any space that's taken up in the call stack.

 ---